-- Local foundations.
+Local foundations.
 Many foundations offer grants with the aim of helping a specific community.
-Try searching for grants by city, state or region and your area of specialization, like the arts.
+Try searching for grants by city, province or region and your area of specialization, like music or scientific research.

-- Federal grants.
-The federal government does offer a few grants for nonprofits, though these can be highly competitive.
-They also tend to have a specific purpose, like evaluating and protecting historic buildings or evaluating the effect of lead paint on certain communities.
-You can find these on Grants.gov.
+Federal grants.
+The federal government does offer funding opportunities for nonprofits, though these can be highly competitive.
+They may also have a specific purpose, like evaluating and protecting historic buildings or promoting the arts.
+Learn more about government grants here.

 Getting a loan as a nonprofit takes some research, but it isn’t impossible.
 Sticking with a lender that specializes in nonprofit financing might be your best bet — it can be difficult to find a lender willing to work with you otherwise.
 Read up on how business loans work to make the right choice for your nonprofit.